scoutmastery/scoutmastery.github.io/about-dan.md

 #### Husband and Father

 I am married to the most wonderful woman ever and am the father of 5 children, including one new Cub Scout.
 If there's anything my kids have loved, it has been going with Dad to Scouts.
-I owe them for every moment I get to volunteer as a leader in Scouts today.
+I owe every moment I get to volunteer as a leader in Scouts today to my family and their support.